dynport/urknall/README.md

 # urknall

-urknall is a library written in go for automated provisioning of servers.
+urknall is a library written in go for the automated provisioning of servers.

 The primary use case for urknall is automated execution of commands on linux (ubuntu) hosts, either locally or via ssh.